About The Illinois State Water Survey

 The Illinois State Water Survey (ISWS) and the Illinois State Geological Survey (ISGS) have conducted numerous studies in Kane County, including large-scale measurements of shallow water levels, mapping of aquifers, and development of regional and local scale groundwater flow models.

 Kane County has sponsored a three-part study to understand current shallow aquifer resources: groundwater sustainability modeling, a county-wide groundwater quality study, and establishing a groundwater monitoring network.
 This groundwater sustainability modeling seeks to utilize the Kane County Groundwater Flow model developed in 2009 by the ISWS to estimate sustainable supply of shallow groundwater for municipalities, map areas where there have been changes in natural groundwater discharge to streams as a result of withdrawals or land use change and create maps of shallow aquifer vulnerability based on demands and water quality concerns.
-The water quality study is a follow-up study to similar county-wide studies conducted in 2003 and 2015.
-By the end of 2024, the report will be published.
+The water quality study is a follow-up study to similar county-wide studies conducted in 2003 and 2015 and now completed and published.
 As new monitoring wells are established, they are added to the Kane County monitoring well web page.

 The ISWS will work closely with the Northwest Water Planning Alliance (NWPA), Kane County communities, industries, and other stakeholders throughout the duration of the project.